Question: Do I Have to Pay Taxes for Domestic Services I Employ?

-Individuals who employ domestic services, such as nannies, cleaning services, gardeners, housekeepers, and other workers in their homes are considered employers and they must comply with all the regulations concerning employees.
+Individuals who employ domestic services, such as nannies, cleaning services, gardeners, housekeepers, and other workers in their homes are considered employers (specifically "household employers," according to the IRS) and they must comply with all the regulations concerning employees.
 This article will review the basics you need to set become an employer, pay domestic employees, and comply with federal and state employment laws and regulations.

-Hiring a domestic employee, such as a nanny, housekeeper, gardener, or chauffeur, means you are an employer.
-What does this mean?
-As an employer, you must comply with federal and state employment laws and regulations.
+As a household employer, you must comply with federal and state employment laws and regulations.
 Here is a brief overview of what you must do:

 First, determine if you owe FICA taxes for this domestic worker

 Sometimes called the "nanny tax," you must pay and withhold FICA taxes for domestic workers if you pay a worker more than $1700 annually (for 2010 and 2011).
 The tax is per worker, so if you pay several workers more than $1700 each, the tax must be paid for each worker.
 Read more about the "Nanny Tax" and whether it applies to, from Katherine Lewis at Working Moms.
 Katherine also has a list of exceptions-cases in which you do not have to pay this tax for your domestic workers.

 What are FICA taxes?
 FICA taxes are paid half by employers and half by employees for Social Security and Medicare.
 The tax is 15.3% (13.3% for 2011, because the Social Security portion of the tax was reduced 2% for employees.).
 You must withhold the required amount from each employee paycheck and put aside an equivalent amount from your own funds.
 Read more about FICA taxes.

 In addition to dealing with FICA taxes, you must also complete new hire paperwork and withhold federal and state income taxes and more.
 Here are the basics of what you must do: